-Earning cybersecurity certification may boost your career, possibly giving you a better shot at winning a promotion or making a higher salary.
+Earning cybersecurity certification may boost your career potential, possibly giving you a better shot at earning a promotion or making a higher salary.
 Fortunately, the number of career paths within cybersecurity means there are a wealth of certification options to pursue.

 Before earning certification in cybersecurity, it’s important first to earn a degree that will help you develop the skills and knowledge you need to succeed in the field.
-Adding on a certification after earning a bachelor’s degree in cybersecurity should give you an added edge both within your organization and on the job market.
+Adding on a certification after earning a degree in cybersecurity can help give you an added edge both within your organization and on the job market.

 Cybersecurity certifications can prove especially valuable for experienced professionals who have decided to take the next step in their careers.
 With a degree and a major certification, they may make themselves more attractive candidates for leadership positions or for moving to a different company or industry.